 Optimizing for user intent means aligning your content with the “why” behind users’ search queries.
 Are they searching because they want an answer to a specific question?
-Are they looking for a specific website, or perhaps they are searching to buy something?
+Are they looking for a specific website, or perhaps they are searching for a specific service?

 So, how do you decipher user intent?
 It helps to break it into categories.
 Here are three types of user or search intent:

-When search engines like Google assess whether or not your site’s content matches a user’s search intent, it takes the following factors into consideration:
+When search engines assess whether or not your site’s content matches a user’s search intent, it takes the following factors into consideration:

 - Whether the search is informational, navigational, or transactional